demudu/advanced_modeling/advanced_modeling_notes.md

 #### Distributional Outliers

 There is another way to think about outliers in a regression data set.
 The outliers are actually a result of the error distribution in the regression not following a Normal distribution -- instead a "thick-tailed" distribution.
-A distribution with "thicker tails" than a Normal distribution woudl have a higher probability of producing larger errors than those that would be expected from a Normal distribution.
+A distribution with "thicker tails" than a Normal distribution would have a higher probability of producing larger errors than those that would be expected from a Normal distribution.
 This causes an increase in the variability of sigma<sub>e</sub>.

 Robust regression tries to get at the notion that this doesn't follow a Normal distribution.